zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 ```

 Finally, there is an option `[rpc.listen-default]`,
-representing a verbatim lists of connect strings.
+representing a verbatim lists of connect points.
 Its default is
 ```
 [rpc]